The Complete Guide to the 17-Mile Drive from Monterey to Carmel

 Where can you picnic along the 17-Mile Drive?

-If you want to picnic along the route, you can collect supplies at the 5th Avenue Deli in downtown Carmel.
-You can also try the Pebble Beach Market next to The Lodge at Pebble Beach.
-The best picnic spots are near Seal Rock.
+The best picnic spots on the 17-Mile Drive are near Seal Rock.
+You can buy supplies at the 5th Avenue Deli in downtown Carmel, or the Pebble Beach Market next to The Lodge at Pebble Beach.

 What should you bring along when taking the 17-Mile Drive?

-The most important item to pack is your camera (or phone).
-A pair of binoculars can be helpful for spotting the birds, harbor seals, and sea otters.
-Bring a light jacket or long sleeve top – it can be cool and windy along the coast!
+Bring your phone or camera for pictures, and a pair of binoculars for spotting birds, harbor seals, and sea otters.
+Bring a light jacket or a long-sleeved top – it can be cool and windy along the coast!

 What is the weather like on the 17-Mile Drive?

-The weather on the California coast is generally quite mild but winter storms can make it feel wet and chilly.
-Be prepared for differences.
-On the same day, it can be 80°F (27°C) and sunny in Monterey but only a windy 65°F (18°C) at Spanish Bay.
+The weather on the 17-Mile Drive is generally mild but winter storms can make it feel wet and chilly.
+The weather can vary greatly along the way: on the same day, it can be 80°F (27°C) and sunny in Monterey and a windy 65°F (18°C) at Spanish Bay.

 Where can you get a map of the 17-Mile Drive?

-As you pass through the official entry gates you will be given a brochure with extensive information and an easy-to-follow map.
-Just follow the dashed red line on the roadway and posted signs along the route.
+You can get a brochure with extensive information and an easy-to-follow map at any of the official entry gates.
+The route is also clearly marked: just follow the dashed red line on the roadway and posted signs along the route.

 What is the history of the 17-Mile Drive in Monterey?

-100 years ago, the route was a trail for covered wagons carrying guests from hotels to picnic grounds along Pebble Beach.
+Over 100 years ago, this route was a trail for covered wagons carrying guests from hotels to picnic grounds along Pebble Beach.
 Today, visitors continue to enjoy its crashing waves and pristine views.